mahavedalla/mahavedalla/docs/questions/buddha/was-the-buddha-a-prince.md

-# Was the Buddha a prince?
+Question: Was the Buddha a prince?
 Category: Buddha
 Sutta References: -
 Date Entered: March 11, 2025